tonievictor/ogugu/README.md

 ```bash
 cp .env.example cmd/server/.env
 ```
-4. Set up the database and cache:
+4. Set up the database and cache (optional):
+> [!NOTE]
+> If you don't already have a PostgreSQL and Redis instance, you can set them up by running the following command.
+This will spin up PostgreSQL and Redis containers and expose them on your machine
 ```bash
 docker compose up -d
 ```
-> This will expose PostgreSQL and Redis on your machine for Ogugu to connect to.
 5. Run Database Migrations
 ```bash
 export PGURL=<databaseurl>